This is Hike #45 in the book 50 Hikes in Central Florida, started on August 22, 2019 (Part 1). Part 2 was completed on May 23, 2021.

 Sitting in my MINI, I cooled down and changed shoes and shirt.
 I looked in the rearview mirror, startled to see seven bloody dots on my forehead and cheek.
 Horsefly bites.
 I could only guess the number on my back.
 I did my best to wash off the blood.
 I also decided I was done hiking for the day, the second hike would have to wait until tomorrow.

 Since I was done hiking for the day, it was time to get my reward.
-I planned my return drive to pass by downtown New Smyrna Beach and a stop at New Smyrna Brewing.
+I planned my return drive to pass by downtown New Smyrna Beach and a stop at New Smyrna Beach Brewing.
 It was nearing 3:00 pm and I worried they might not yet be open.
 A quick search on my phone told me they opened at 3:00 pm.
 Perfect!
 I found the men’s room, washed my face and arms, found a corner bar seat, and ordered a flight of beers (numbered right-to-left).

 Postscript to Part 1

-The next day I motored down to Spruce Creek Park to complete part two of the hike.
+The next day I motored down to Spruce Creek Park to complete Part 2 of the hike.
 I was hopeful that conditions would be better closer to the coast.
 I was wrong.
 I found the trailhead and walked the long wooden boardwalk to the start of the trail to Rose Bay.
 However, as soon as I started down the sandy trail the horseflies swarmed again.
 Quickly deciding that I wasn’t putting myself through more torture, I turned around and returned to my car.
 I will return sometime in the Fall to complete this short hike.

 After 21 months, I finally returned to Spruce Creek Park to complete this hike on May 23, 2021.
 I hoped that being a different time of year from my last attempt, the horseflies would not be a problem.
 Thankfully, this time they weren’t.

 The morning was unseasonably cool for May.
 I set off a little after 11:00 am.
+The trail started with a long boardwalk across the marsh.